Top of the page

 Viruses cause many illnesses in children, from colds and stomach infections to mumps.
 Sometimes children have general symptoms—such as not feeling like eating or just not feeling well—that do not fit with a specific illness.

 If your child has a rash, your doctor may be able to tell clearly if your child has an illness such as measles.
 Sometimes a child may have what is called a non-specific viral illness that is not as easy to name.
 A number of viruses can cause this mild illness.
 Antibiotics do not work for a viral illness.

 Your child will probably feel better in a few days.
-If not, call your child's doctor.
+If not, call your child's doctor or nurse advice line.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.